-While pristine and beautiful, and a wondrous place to take a kayak or other motor-less boat, it only has a moderate fishery.
+While pristine and beautiful, and a wondrous place to take a kayak or other motor-less boat, it often is considered just a so-so fishery.

 Waldo Lake is located at over 5,400 feet in altitude and is the second-largest Cascade Mountain lake to Crater Lake, another pristine lake better known for non-fishing recreation.

 At that altitude, winter is long here and hangs on well into spring or even early summer some years.

 Kayakers love the place but often huge the shorelines, lest they get caught in the middle if the wind picks up across the wide lake.

 The primarily gamefish in Waldo are brook trout and kokanee (land-locked sockeye salmon).
 Both are naturally reproducing and are widely dispersed and difficult to find in this 6,700-acre water.

 Not only is its surface vast, in some spots the lake is more than 400 feet deep.

 Finding kokanee can be a huge challenge.
 These are schooling fish, so if you find their depth and general location, you might be able to key in on them, but good luck finding them!

 Trolling is probably your best bet to cover territory.

 You can use an electric motor here (gas motors are prohibited to protect water quality), or you might try trolling by paddling your canoe or kayak to cover more water.
 A fish finder could give you a better shot at locating fish.